-1. Question by Councillor Daniel to the Lead Member for Adult Social Care a) The statistical breakdown is as follows:
+1. Question by Councillor Daniel to the Lead Member for Adult Social Care a) Please can the Lead Member supply a statistical breakdown into Boroughs and Districts of East Sussex regarding the "Crackdown on blue badge fraud" - in terms of numbers of prosecutions, seizure of badges and community resolutions?

-- a) Please can the Lead Member supply a statistical breakdown into Boroughs and Districts of East Sussex regarding the "Crackdown on blue badge fraud" in terms of numbers of prosecutions, seizure of badges and community resolutions? - b) With the end of the start-up funding from the Government how does East Sussex intend to carry out this important task in future years?
+b) With the end of the start-up funding from the Government how does East Sussex intend to carry out this important task in future years?